 Minnesota Commercial Tenant CAM Audit Rights [2026 Guide]

 TL;DR: Minnesota's 6-year SOL (Minn.
 Stat. § 541.05(1)) is broad but the clock starts on delivery of each reconciliation.
 Enclosed mall tenants face anchor denominator manipulation and marketing fund misclassification.
-Twin Cities office tenants should check controllable expense cap compliance for 2021 to 2023.
+A worked example below shows a $9,812 recovery from a single Minneapolis mall tenant.

 Minnesota's six-year statute of limitations for written contracts provides commercial tenants with a broad recovery window.
-The state has no dedicated commercial CAM statute, leaving contract law and lease terms as the governing framework.
+No dedicated commercial CAM statute exists, leaving contract law and lease terms as the governing framework.
 The Twin Cities' robust office and suburban retail market generates distinctive CAM billing patterns, and Minnesota's large mall retail segment, anchored by the Mall of America and regional enclosed malls, has specific CAM dynamics that differ substantially from strip center markets in most other states.

 Minnesota has no statute specifically protecting commercial tenants in CAM disputes.
 The Minnesota Landlord-Tenant Act (Minn.
 Stat. §§ 504B.001 et seq.) applies to residential tenancies.
 Commercial leases in Minnesota are governed by general contract law.